 Yes.
 Nonprofits with fewer than 500 employees are included in this temporary relief which provides expanded family and medical leave and paid sick leave for coronavirus-related absences.
 The legislation takes effect on April 2, 2020, 15 days after being signed by President Trump.

-Nonprofits will be reimbursed through a refundable tax credit, applied against the employer portion of payroll taxes, at the end of each quarter.
+Nonprofits will be reimbursed dollar-for-dollar for the required paid family and medical leave through a refundable tax credit, applied against the employer portion of payroll taxes, at the end of each quarter.
 This legislation is heavily tied to existing employment laws with the Department of Labor.
 Nonprofits may need to consult with experts who specialize in employee benefit issues.

 The Families First Act will have a huge impact on nonprofits and businesses.